alfar0x/alfar-linea/README.md

 1. Download and install [Node.js](https://nodejs.org/en/download) from the official website.
 2. Download and install [Git](https://git-scm.com/downloads) (leave all default options checked during installation).
-3. To open a command terminal in the folder where you want to download the script:
+3. To open a command terminal in the folder where you want to download the soft:
     - On Windows:
         - Hold down the Shift key and right-click in the folder.
 Select "Open PowerShell window here."
     - On macOS:
         - Press Command + Space to open Spotlight Search.
         - Type "Terminal" and press Enter to open the Terminal.
-        - Use the `cd` command to navigate to the folder where you want to download the script.
-For example, if your project folder is on your desktop, you can type:
+        - Use the `cd` command to navigate to the folder where you want to download the soft.
+For example, if your soft folder is on your desktop, you can type:
         ```
         cd ~/Desktop/alfar-linea
         ```
-        - Press Enter to navigate to the project folder.
+        - Press Enter to navigate to the soft folder.
 4. Run the following commands in the command terminal:
     - `npm install -g yarn` (Installs Yarn, a required package manager)
-    - `git clone https://github.com/alfar0x/alfar-linea.git` (Downloads the project)
+    - `git clone https://github.com/alfar0x/alfar-linea.git` (Downloads the soft)
-    - `cd alfar-linea` (Navigates into the project folder)
+    - `cd alfar-linea` (Navigates into the soft folder)
-    - `yarn install` (Installs project dependencies)
+    - `yarn install` (Installs soft dependencies)
         - if power shell throw en error use `Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy Unrestricted` command (just paste it in power shell) as described [here](https://stackoverflow.com/a/49112322) and rerun `yarn install`
-5. Open the project folder in your file explorer.
+5. Open the soft folder in your file explorer.
 6. Create a copy of `.env.example` file and name it `.env.prod`.
 Set the following variable in the `.env.prod` file:
    - `NODE_ENV` - Set it to `prod`.